 Members of the Operator 4.0 research network

-Tamas is an Associate Professor at the Department of Process Engineering at the University of Pannonia and deputy head of Complex systems monitoring research group.
+Tamas is an Associate Professor at the University of Pannonia and head of the Industry 5.0 lab, head of Department of System Engineering and Deputy Head of the Complex System Monitoring Research Group.
+His research focuses on Operator 4.0, specializing in activity recognition, discrete-event simulators, and human-centric solutions. deputy head of Complex systems monitoring research group.
 He graduated with bachelor's (2015) degree in Mechanical Engineering and (2015) in Engineering Information Technology and master's (2016) degree Mechatronic Engineering and received PhD degrees in 2020.
 His research interested covers the areas of Process Mining algorithms, Discrete-event simulators and Operator 4.0.
+He is a member of the IFAC TC5.1 Manufacturing Plant Control, the IEEE Hungary Section.
+He is established a Human-Centered Systems Special Interesting Group within the IFIP international organization.

 János is a full professor at the Department of Process Engineering at the University of Pannonia in computer science and chemical engineering and head of Complex systems monitoring research group.
 He received MEng and PhD degrees in chemical engineering in 1997 and 2000 from the University of Veszprem, Hungary.
 In 2008, he earned his Habilitation in the field of Process Engineering, and the DSc degree from the Hungarian Academy of Sciences in 2011.
 In the period of 1999-2000 he was employed at the Control Laboratory of the Delft University of Technology (in the Netherlands).
 Dr. Abonyi has co-authored more than 250 journal papers and chapters in books and has published five research monographs and one Hungarian textbook about data mining.
 His research interests include complexity, process engineering, quality engineering, data mining and business process redesign.